CrowdSurfer: Sampling Optimization Augmented with Vector-Quantized Variational AutoEncoder for Dense Crowd Navigation

 \subsubsection{Environment Configuration}

-We naturally test in the Lobby World environment on which our pipeline has been trained.
-The other unseen environments we test on include Cumberland, Freiburg, Autolab, and Square world described in the DRL-VO paper as well as an additional custom Hospital world.
+We naturally test in the Lobby World environment where our pipeline has been trained.
+The other unseen environments we test include Cumberland, Freiburg, Autolab, and Square World, as described in the DRL-VO paper, and an additional custom Hospital World.
 All these environments had 35 dynamic pedestrians, and in the Lobby, Cumberland, and Square worlds, we additionally tested with 55 dynamic pedestrians.